basho-labs/riak-extl/README.md

 Client is using strong consistency, so MDC was unavailable.

 ```
-Usage: ./riak-extl --type <bucket-type> [--config <config.json>] <command>
+Usage: ./riak-extl --type <bucket-type> [--config <config.json>] [--no-op|--op] [--no-json|--json] <command>
          <bucket-type>          The bucket type to sync
          <config.json>          An alternate config.json file (defaults to riakextl.json).
+         [--no-op|--op]         Disable or enable execution of changing destination clsuter
+         [--no-json|--json]             Disable or enable JSON validation.
+JSON validation will error instead of writing invalid JSON values.
-         <command>              The command to execute.
+         <command>              The commant to execute.
 Could be one of:
                 ping            Test connectivity
                 list_src_buckets        List all buckets in <bucket-type> of source cluster.
                 list_dest_buckets       List all buckets in <bucket-type> of destination cluster.
-                dry_run         Perform a no-op sync, performing comparisons, but skipping creates/updates.
-                sync            Perform actual synchronization of buckets types from Source cluster to Destination/Target cluster
+                sync            Perform actual syncronization of buckets types from Source cluster to Destination/Target cluster
                 create_indexes          Migrate Schemas, Indexes and Bucket configurations within <bucket-type>.
 ```